 Drug and alcohol violations are viewed as crimes against God in this nation, where Sharia and Islamic laws are strictly upheld.
 Saudi Arabia has harsh penalties for importing, manufacturing, possessing, and using alcohol.
 Those found guilty face long prison sentences, large fines, and even deportation from the nation.
 Trading in alcohol involves a stiffer term, and individuals selling alcohol to Saudi nationals have received harsh punishments.
 Import restrictions apply to liquor, cooking wines, wine-making kits, alcohol-distilling equipment, as well as literature that teaches how to produce such beverages.

 In Turkey, the legal drinking age is 18 years old.
 Store owners must post signs and labels stating they cannot sell tobacco products and alcoholic beverages to anybody under 18.
 Persons under 18 cannot work in the marketing and sales of alcoholic beverages and tobacco products.
 Recently, the government under President Erdogan has tightened alcohol restrictions in an attempt to move Islam even closer to the center of national affairs.
 During Ramadan, the country prohibits selling alcohol, and shuts down all alcohol counters.

-Iran’s official religion is Islam, hence alcoholic beverages are not produced anywhere in the country.
+Iran’s official religion is Islam, hence alcoholic beverages are not widely produced in the country.
 This means that there are no liquor stores, bars, or nightclubs.
 Iran prohibits the transportation, importation, sale, and consumption of alcohol.
 This also applies to tourists who are not permitted to consume or carry alcohol in the country.
 However, there is a small exception that allows certain religious minorities to consume alcohol.